apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_volume-expand.md

+---
-## kbcli cluster volume-expand
+title: kbcli cluster volume-expand
+---

-Expand volume with the specified components and volumeClaimTemplates in the cluster
+Expand volume with the specified components and volumeClaimTemplates in the cluster.

 ```
 kbcli cluster volume-expand [flags]